richlee33/processmonitor/README.md

 how it works
 ------------
-the worker PIDs are found for the process named in the command line.
+worker PIDs are found for the process name passed in via the command line.
-the resident set size and the virtual memory size is the average of all the worker PIDs.
-the total cpu percent consumed is the sum of the cpu percent consumed for each worker processes.
+the resident set size and the virtual memory size is the average of those values from the worker PIDs. the total cpu percent consumed is the sum of all the worker PIDs cpu percent useage.
 the percent cpu consumed is calculated for each PID by examining the system and user cpu cycles consumed at 2 points in time.
-in order to calculate cpu percent used, a small file is written on disk for each worker process.
+in order to calculate cpu percent used, a small file is written on disk for each worker PID.
-the next time the cpu_usage function is called, it compares the current number of cpu cycles consumed with the file on disk, which is the prior number of cpu cycles consumed.
+the next time the cpu_usage function is called, it compares the current number of cpu cycles consumed with the prior number of cpu cycles consumed found on disk.

 how to run it
 -------------